Aditya-Nair07/ayurvedic-herb-traceability-/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to the Ayurvedic Herb Traceability System! 🌿
+Thank you for contributing to the BioTrace System! 🌿